 Despite all the breath taking views, I still didn’t feel quite right, whether it was the lack of eating, bad night rests, or the hellish bus ride I did not feel my healthiest.
 Regardless we embarked on a walk through town to get our bearings of the surrounding areas.
 Walking down steep slopes and narrow main streets the city of Sapa was incredibly welcoming to travelers, as expensive fancy mountainside hotels, various restaurants and clothing stores opened by local hill tribe people were dotted throughout the main part of the city.

 Continuing onwards through our walk through the town our feet from walking a daily ten miles so naturally we decided to get foot messages at a street side message parlor.
-I noticed that they also offered herbal baths as we entered, and I still wasn’t feeling my best so I thought a nice warm bath would help me feel healthier.
+I noticed that they also offered herbal baths as we entered, and I still wasn’t feeling my best so I thought a nice warm herbal bath would help me feel healthier.
 I read somewhere on a travel blog that these were famous in Sapa, which was a big mistake because this wasn’t one of them.
-(I’m going to preface my shame here, because I wont be able to look my realitives in the face next thanksgiving if they see this, so if your related to me skip this section!!)
+The correct baths have amazing health benefits and I would still like to partake in if I ever go back to Sapa.
+(I’m going to preface my shame here, because I wont be able to look my relatives in the face next thanksgiving if they see this, so if your related to me skip this section!!)

 Morning broke the next day, and I caught up with my friends who were planning on going on a hike through the mountainous hills of Sapa.
 I was definitely feeling almost completely better that day, but still not completely healthy, and I was still kind of reeling from yesterdays “adventure.”
 Heading off to the beginning of the trail we put the little hamlet behind us as we headed out towards the rice paddied countryside.
 After hiking for a little while our group came across a valley tucked away, untouched modern society.
 Little thatch-roofed farmhouse were dotted among the background, surrounded entirely by endless fields of rice paddies, as wisps of clouds passed through as a vessel of cool mist throughout the valley.
 The view was absolutely striking; I never in my life knew a landscape this beautiful existed, I thought of tearing up then, and I am almost tearing up now!